 - Non-government organizations like the Red Cross, the Internet Society, IEEE;

 - International partners in NATO and Japan, and the international embassy community in Washington.

 We’re working hard to make this an interesting event for a wide range of participants.
-Please join us.
-Registration will be available shortly via George Mason’s TouchNet.
+Please join us and register via George Mason’s WHOVA.

 Since its founding in 2007 STAR-TIDES has been involved in a wide array of real-world events, technology demonstrations, field experiments, and focused projects, sometimes involving teams of network members.
 Some of the relief efforts STAR-TIDES has supported include Cyclones Sidr in Bangladesh (2007), Nargis in Myanmar (2008), and Pam in Vanuatu (2015); the 2010 Haiti earthquake; the 2011 Great East Japan Earthquake and Tsunami (aka Fukushima); Hurricanes Sandy in 2012, and Irma/Maria in 2017; Typhoon Haiyan/Yolanda in the Philippines (2013), and the 2015 earthquake in Nepal, as well as aid to a damaged medical clinic in South Sudan in 2012/13.
 Technology demonstrations have been held every year, first at National Defense University (NDU) in Washington, DC, and now at George Mason University (GMU) in northern Virginia.
 STAR-TIDES has participated in conferences and exhibits from California to Dubai, and in field experimentation, largely at Camp Roberts in central California.
 STAR-TIDES members also helped manage an award-winning technology demonstration on expeditionary water power and communications.